apple/coremltools/docs-guides/_sources/source/opt-pruning-perf.md

 - For a model that is primarily running on the Neural Engine, sparsity typically helps in improving latency.
 This is made possible by two factors:
   - It reduces the size of weights to be loaded at inference time, which can speed up inference of networks that are weight memory bound.
-  - When a string of consecutive 0s are encountered, the Neural Engine may also be able to skip computations, thereby reducing the amount of computation.
-This can be achieved by choosing higher levels of unstructured sparsity (e.g. 75% or higher) or block structured sparsity, where zeros occur in blocks of 2 or its multiples.
+  - When a string of consecutive `0`s are encountered, the Neural Engine may also be able to skip computations, thereby reducing the amount of computation.
+This can be achieved by choosing higher levels of unstructured sparsity (e.g. 75% or higher) or block-structured sparsity, where zeros occur in blocks of 2 or its multiples.
-  - Note that longer fine-tuning with more data is usually needed to preserve accuracy with larger block sizes and higher levels of sparsity
+  - Note that longer fine-tuning with more data is usually needed to preserve accuracy with larger block sizes and higher levels of sparsity.

-- Models with a lot of linear ops can benefit from inference speed-ups on CPU on newer hardware generations, when using ``n:m`` sparsity.
-Here, out of a block of ``m`` elements, ``n`` are 0s. ``m`` should be a factor of 16 (such as ``3:4``, ``7:8``, ``14:16``, and so on) and ``n/m >= 0.5``.
+- Models with a lot of linear ops can benefit from inference speed-ups on CPU on newer hardware generations, when using `n:m` sparsity.
+Here, out of a block of `m` elements, `n` are `0`s. `m` should be a factor of 16 (such as `3:4`, `7:8`, `14:16`, and so on) and `n/m >= 0.5`.

 - Pruning can be applied jointly with quantization and palettization to achieve additional latency and memory savings, over and above those achieved by applying those techniques individually.